Tesla Cybertruck: Safety concerns

-In the first year after its release, the Cybertruck had 26 complaints, two investigations, and seven separate recalls, according to the National Highway Traffic Safety Administration (NHTSA): As of 2025, the Cybertruck is not allowed on roads in the United Kingdom due to safety concerns, and does not meet European Union pedestrian safety standards as a type, although registrations may be individually accepted.
+In the first year after its release, the Cybertruck had 26 complaints, two investigations, and seven separate recalls, according to the National Highway Traffic Safety Administration (NHTSA):

+The Cybertruck's angular design and stiff stainless-steel exterior raised concerns among safety experts that it could hurt pedestrians and cyclists and damage other vehicles on roads.
+Particular concerns were raised about the high stiffness of the "exoskeleton" exterior, potentially reducing crumple zones.
+The tall, flat front of the truck may increase the severity of injuries to the legs of pedestrians.
+Vehicle design experts speculated that it would fail to pass safety testing in various countries, including Australia, due to the risk it poses to both occupants and people outside of the vehicle, especially pedestrians.
+As of 2025, the Cybertruck is not allowed on roads in the United Kingdom due to safety concerns, and does not meet European Union pedestrian safety standards as a type, although registrations may be individually accepted.
+Tesla defended the design, saying that the structures of the Cybertruck would absorb an impact during a crash, and pointing out that it passed a U.S. regulatory review, although they also admitted that it would be very hard to meet European Union pedestrian safety laws.

-Cybertruck doors are electrically operated so in case of accident or malfunction it may lock occupants inside, preventing saving the occupants.
+Cybertruck doors are only electrically operated, so in case of accident or malfunction it may lock occupants inside, preventing others from saving the occupants.
 This is made worse because the windows are intentionally designed to be shatter proof and smash resistant.
+On August 5, 2024, Michael Sheehan was burned to death in a Cybertruck following a fire which reached temperatures of 5,000 F caused by thermal runaway of its battery, following a collision in Baytown, Texas.

-In 2025, the Cybertruck (for builds after April 2025) was crash-tested by the US Insurance Institute for Highway Safety (IIHS), and received a "good" rating crashworthiness, indicating that the car provides "excellent protection for the driver and solid protection for rear passengers" but a range of acceptable, marginal and poor ratings for other aspects.
+In 2025, the May 2025 Cybertruck was crash-tested by the US Insurance Institute for Highway Safety (IIHS), and received a "good" rating crashworthiness, indicating that the car provides "excellent protection for the driver and solid protection for rear passengers", but receiving "acceptable" and "marginal" ratings for other aspects.

 Recalls

 As of October 2025, the Cybertruck has been subject to ten recalls.
-Some have been resolved with software updates which are pushed to the vehicle and installed by customers, but the remaining have required owners to arrange for a repair of their vehicle.
+Four have been resolved with software updates which are pushed over-the-air to the vehicle, but the remaining have required owners to arrange for a repair of their vehicle.